terminallysilly/terminallysilly.github.io/content/homepage/about-me.md

 ## Skills

-These are the things I'm really good at doing/ utilizing/ being right now:
+These are the things I'm pretty darn good at doing/ utilizing/ being right now:

 * Writing and editing
 * Microsoft Office and GSuite